Phantas0s/garden/content/post/tweets-january-2021.md

 ## 2021-01-20

 Developers are asked to know more and more, and to perform faster and faster.
 But health is the most important asset we have, including mental health.
-We need to take great care of it before anything else.Here are some articles you might find useful on the subject: https://thevaluable.dev/tags/mental-health/
+We need to take great care of it before anything else.

+Here are some articles you might find useful on the subject: https://thevaluable.dev/tags/mental-health/

 ## 2021-01-21

 I've had 30 000 visitors on my blog in December 2020.
 Thanks for everybody following my work, thanks for your feedbacks (good or bad), thanks for the time you've spent reading it.
-I would love to get to know you all.Even if my writing has more and more success, there is something which doesn't change: if only one person in the world find one of my article useful, I will always consider it a great achievement.
+I would love to get to know you all.

+Even if my writing has more and more success, there is something which doesn't change: if only one person in the world find one of my article useful, I will always consider it a great achievement.
 Dear reader, I'm happy I could help you.

 ## 2021-01-22

 I believe that the SOLID principles try to oversimplify deeper ideas.
-It's a good example of an abstraction which generalise too much.I've revisited some months ago the Single Responsibility Principle, trying to clarify where it comes from and why so many developers misunderstand it. https://thevaluable.dev/single-responsibility-principle-revisited/
+It's a good example of an abstraction which generalise too much.

+I've revisited some months ago the Single Responsibility Principle, trying to clarify where it comes from and why so many developers misunderstand it. https://thevaluable.dev/single-responsibility-principle-revisited/

 ## 2021-01-23